 Bit – If you have a soft bit that isn’t the right size for your horse or isn’t fitted properly it can cause just as much pain as a harsh bit and can lead to your horse rearing in an attempt to get away from the pressure.
 As a rule, you should always use the softest bit you can but it’s crucial it’s the right size.

-Cinch or girth – We often overlook the cinch or first when checkout our horse’s tack but if it’s not fitted properly or is too tight it can pinch your horse and create a lot of unnecessary discomfort.
+Cinch or girth – We often overlook the cinch or girth when checking our horse’s tack but if it’s not fitted properly or is too tight it can pinch your horse and create a lot of unnecessary discomfort.
 A correctly fitted cinch or girth should sit in a horse’s natural girth groove and come straight down from the saddle.
 If it’s tightened correctly you should be able to get your index finger between it and your horse – more means it’s too loose while less means it’s too tight.

 Pulling too tight on the reins – This is more common with inexperienced or nervous riders but if you’re pulling on the reins all of the time it forces your horse’s head upwards.
 While you might not realize it, this upwards movement is actually the start of a rear, and while it may not be your horse’s intention at first it can lead to rearing.
 If you have a tendency to pull on the reins then try riding with a neck strap and hold onto that or consider riding lessons to help you relax in the saddle.